-National's insured portfolio consists of municipal bonds, including tax-exempt and taxable indebtedness of U.S. political subdivisions and territories, as well as utilities, airports, health care institutions, higher educational facilities, student loan issuers, housing authorities and other similar agencies and obligations issued by private entities that finance projects that serve a substantial public purpose.
+National's insured portfolio consists of municipal bonds, including tax-exempt and taxable indebtedness of U.S. political subdivisions and territories, as well as utilities, airports, health care institutions, higher educational facilities, housing authorities and other similar agencies and obligations issued by private entities that finance projects that serve a substantial public purpose.
 Municipal bonds and privately issued bonds used for the financing of public purpose projects are generally supported by taxes, assessments, user fees or tariffs related to the use of these projects, lease payments or other similar types of revenue streams.

-As of December 31, 2020, National had \$41.9 billion of insured gross par outstanding on U.S. public finance obligations covering 2,470 policies and diversified among 1,506 "credits," which we define as any insured obligations secured by the same revenue source.
-Insurance in force, which includes all insured debt service, as of December 31, 2020 was \$81.5 billion.
+As of December 31, 2021, National had \$36.5 billion of insured gross par outstanding on U.S. public finance obligations covering 2,118 policies and diversified among 1,279 "credits," which we define as any insured obligations secured by the same revenue source.
+Insurance in force, which includes all gross insured debt service, as of December 31, 2021 was \$71.7 billion.

 All of the policies were underwritten on the assumption that the insurance will remain in force until maturity or early retirement of the insured obligations.
-National estimates that the average life of its domestic public finance insurance policies in force as of December 31, 2020 was 9 years.
+National estimates that the average life of its domestic public finance insurance policies in force as of December 31, 2021 was 9 years.
 The average life was determined by applying a weighted average calculation, using the remaining years to contractual maturity and weighting them on the basis of the remaining debt service insured.
 No assumptions were made for any future refundings, early redemptions or terminations of insured issues.
-Average annual insured debt service on the portfolio as of December 31, 2020 was \$5.5 billion.
+Average annual insured debt service on the portfolio as of December 31, 2021 was \$4.9 billion.
 National's underwriting guidelines limited the insurance in force for any one insured credit, and for other categories such as geography.
 In addition, National is subject to regulatory single-risk limits with respect to any insured bond issue.
 See the "Insurance Regulation" section below for a description of these regulatory requirements.
-As of December 31, 2020, National's gross par amount outstanding for its ten largest insured U.S. public finance credits totaled \$9.1 billion, representing 21.7% of National's total U.S. public finance gross par amount outstanding.
+As of December 31, 2021, National's gross par amount outstanding for its ten largest insured U.S. public finance credits totaled \$8.5 billion, representing 23.3% of National's total U.S. public finance gross par amount outstanding.
 Refer to "Note 13: Insurance in Force" in the Notes to Consolidated Financial Statements in Part II, Item 8 of this Form 10-K for further information regarding the Company's insured portfolio.